 Your Drought Action Plan should be activated as soon as you recognise the possibility that the poor season may become a drought.
 If you leave the decisions until the drought worsens, many of the management options available early may have passed by.
 Hay and grain prices usually rise significantly, stock prices may drop dramatically, there are fewer agistment options and off-farm employment becomes difficult to find.

-Figure 1.1: Hay and wheat real prices and available pasture at Central Victoria 1998-2009.
-Source - J. Court Masters thesis

-Figure 1.1 illustrates how both feed grain and hay rose substantially in the 2002-2003 drought and again in 2006-2008.
+Stock and feed prices can respond dramatically to poor seasons as farmers purchase feed and offload stock.
+Figure 1.1 shows wheat and hay prices (Source Dairy Australia, compiled by Mackinnon Project) from January 2000 to September 2024.
+Both rose substantially in the 2002-2003 drought and again in 2006-2008 and 2018-19.
+In 2024, hay prices started to climb but wheat did not.